 In March 1961, despondent over his failing health, Hanns committed suicide by jumping off the roof of one of the buildings he owned in the Bronx.
 He left a note indicating that he had no financial woes but rather health ones.

 Cornelia married her third husband, Giovanni Bagarotti, on June 12, 1964.
 The Rev. Gregg Brewer of the Christian Community Church in New York performed the ceremony at the home of the bride.
-Bagarotti, born on July 9, 1899 in Italy, was a famous violinist and well known interpretation of Johannes Brahms , Ludwig van Beethoven , Wolfgang Amadeus Mozart , Johann Sebastian Bach and many more.
-He was friend with the famous pianist Edwin Fischer and often played with him.
+Bagarotti, born on July 9, 1899 in Italy, was a famous violinist and well-known interpretation of Johannes Brahms , Ludwig van Beethoven , Wolfgang Amadeus Mozart , Johann Sebastian Bach and many more.
+He was a friend with the famous pianist Edwin Fischer and often played with him.
 He was active mostly in New York but lived in Seal Harbour, Maine.
-He was married once before to an American born woman, but she died in the late 1950s.
+He was married once before to an American-born woman, but she died in the late 1950s.

 Their highly dysfunctional marriage was a roundabout of ups and downs, always with a bottle of champagne in tow.
 But the couple had fabulous friends, and their boozed-up bacchanals in Manhattan and Paris attracted bright stars from the world’s roster of hip bourgeoisie: Greta Garbo, Tennessee Williams, William Styron, Yasmin Aga Khan, and a myriad of aristocrats.

 Their son Anthony was born in 1946.
 Here the true problems start.
 The boy, raised by two irresponsible pleasure seekers, grew up to become a mentally unbalanced, unhappy individual.
 To shorted it up, I quote New York Times: